embeddednow/rtl8812au/README.md

 `[device]`
 `wifi.scan-rand-mac-address=no`

-### If the wifi network won;t come back after a soft reboot or resume, do the following...
+### If the wifi network won't come back after a soft reboot or resume, do the following...
 `sudo lshw -class network`
 -or-
 `iwconfig`